pytorch-fdn/ambassador-program/ambassador/RANKING_WORKFLOW.md

 ## 📌 Purpose

 The ranking workflow enables reviewers to **evaluate nominees using a 1–5 scale** via GitHub issue comments.
-The system then:
+The system:
+- Acknowledges each score when submitted
-- Collects valid scores
+- Collects valid, unique reviewer scores
+- Waits for a review window (2 hours)
 - Calculates the average
-- Automatically applies a final decision label (`approved` or `rejected`)
+- Applies a final decision label (`approved` or `rejected`)
 - Posts a summary comment for transparency

 ---